mooinglemur/midikit/README.md

 MIDIKit is a MIDI playback library for the Commander X16 meant for sending MIDI data via 16550A-style serial UARTs.
 Features include:

-* Playback of MIDI Format 0 (single track) files from high RAM
+* Playback of MIDI Format 0 (type 0, or single track) files from high RAM
 * Optional looping once it reaches the end
 * Pausing and resuming playback
 * ZCM playback support for VERA PCM.